iZettle/api-documentation/pusher-api/tutorials/webhook-event-subscriptions.md

 For more webhooks events that you can subscribe, see [Pusher API reference](../api-reference.md).

 ## Manage webhook event subscriptions
-With the pusher API, you can create, update, and delete webhook event subscriptions according to your plan.
+With the Pusher API, you can create, update, and delete webhook event subscriptions according to your plan.

 * [Create webhook event subscriptions](create-webhook-event-subscriptions.md)
 * [Update webhook event subscriptions](update-webhook-event-subscriptions.md)